mathesar-foundation/mathesar-wiki/product/roadmap.md

 The roadmap below reflects the features needed to create a good user experience for this use case, while following our general [product principles](/product).

 # Roadmap
+Please note that this does not describe the order that we're building features, only the finished product.

 ## Database
 - Users should be able to configure a Postgres database to use with Mathesar.